Onesco/tv-show/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run lint`
-This runs the eslint and suggest the like errors or warnings
+This runs the eslint and suggest the likely errors or warnings